tjingboem/UDOs/README.md

     Pitch:
     k_lfo4.udo  -   based upon the lfo3 UDO from Steven Yi.
 An extra jitter option is added, so now contains a total of 7 low frequency	modulation options. k_Vibrato2.udo - adds vibrato (frequency modulation of the pitch) to the sound.
-Option for irregular vibrato sequences per pattern. k_Arpeggio.udo - adds stepped oscilations to pitch of the sound (Commodore64 SID-like). k_ArpeggioMini.udo - Arpeggio moves the frequency several times octave-wise, in the rythm of the LFO
+Option for irregular vibrato. k_Arpeggio.udo - adds stepped oscilations to pitch of the sound (Commodore64 SID-like). k_ArpeggioMini.udo - Arpeggio moves the frequency several times octave-wise, in the rythm of the LFO